alissatroiano/team-6/README.md

 ## Introduction

 This is a website providing information about LGBTQIA+ art throughout history.
 In keeping with Pride 2022 Theme: Togetherness, this website provides information on famous LGBTQA+ artists along with photo representation of a quintessential art piece from their repertoire.
-The website also provides information on local LGBTQA+ artists and how they can be contacted.
-The site is targeted towards not just the LGBTQA+ community, but to those interested in expanding their knowledge of art and looking to support local LGBTQA+ artists by adding to their art collection.
+The website also provides information on LGBTQA+ artists, organisations and chanrities and how they can be contacted.
+The site is targeted towards not just the LGBTQA+ community, but to those interested in expanding their knowledge of art and looking to support LGBTQA+ artists donating or by adding to their art collection.

 [The live project can be found here.](https://alissatroiano.github.io/team-6/)

 ## UX

 ### User Stories